-During the summer, the Sarah West Recruitment team supported The National Citizen Service’s (NCS) programme, delivering a session to around 250 16 and 17-year-olds on Employability Skills.
+When we were more able to get to talk to groups face-to-face, the Sarah West Recruitment team supported The National Citizen Service’s (NCS) programme, delivering a session to around 250 16 and 17-year-olds on Employability Skills.
 We covered topics such as how to put a CV together and practical sessions looking at examples of good vs not so good CV’s.
-We then moved on to cover interview skills.

-Keep it simple, easy to read and in sections e.g. your contact details, a short profile, employment history (if you have any), education and hobbies and interests.
+Keep it simple, easy to read and in sections e.g. your contact details, a short profile, employment history, education and hobbies and interests.
 There are lots of free templates you can use to help you get started – we think Canva has a great selection!
 Don’t be afraid of leaving some white spaces, you don’t have to fill a page with words for the sake of it.

 Show off your personality